t3knoid/homelab/replace_failed_disk_and_recreate_the_osd.md

 ---
-title: "🔧 Replace failed disk and recreate the OSD"
+title: "Replace failed disk and recreate the OSD"
 ---

 # 🔧 Replace failed disk and recreate the OSD